bmaunde/guidelines/erp-magento-integration-guide.md

 #### Data
 The data node can either be an Object or an Array.
 This means that you can one or more records for an object as needed ( with a single object sent as an object or a single entry in an array).
 When sending multiple records, an array should be used instead of multiple requests.
 When a single record is being sent, the choice is for the integrator to make as the Connector supports both.

+The data is formilated as this:

+    "data": [<actual data>]

+Below is an illustration of

 ## Response Body Formatting
 For realtime inbound requests that require a response, the response just needs to be the resultant data structure in JSON format as that is the only currectly supported format.